jonsagara/HttpClientTestNotHostedServiceFSharp/README.md

 # Use `HttpClient` via `IHttpClientFactory` in a .NET Core 2.2 console app without implementing `IHostedService` #

+> If you're looking for the C# version, go [here](https://github.com/jonsagara/HttpClientTestNotHostedService).

 Not that there's anything wrong with `IHostedService`, but sometimes you just want a plain old console app without having to implement another interface just so that you can inject and use `IHttpClientFactory`.